 Can I obtain ‘Halal’ food?

 ‘Halal’ food is quite scarce in major hotels.
-The Galadari and Holiday Inn in Colombo serve halal food, as well as the Confifi group of hotels (Eden, Riverina & Club Palm Garden) in Beruwela.
+The Galadari and Holiday Inn in Colombo serve halal food, as well a couple of hotels on the west coast.
 There are quite a few restaurants in Colombo and Kandy, but not much else.
 The best bet is to order seafood instead of meat to be on the safe side.

 What sort of food can I expect in an ‘Ayurveda Resort’?

 The food is exclusively based on Sri Lankan rice and curry menu.
 The curries are mostly Sri Lankan vegetables; Chicken and fish maybe included.

 How about drinks?

 Sri Lanka is famous for it’s tea, and pride ourselves in producing ‘Ceylon Tea’, the finest tea in the world.
 There is a local version of coffee, which is a bit strong.
 But Colombo is the only place that you could get a really good espresso.
 Highly recommended are the fresh fruit juices.
 Popular international soft drinks are available even in little village boutiques.

 Sri Lanka has it’s own variety of local beer.
 Sri Lanka also has two extremely popular local varieties of intoxicating beverage – Toddy and Arrack.
 Toddy is a natural drink, produced from one or other palm trees.
 Fermented and refined toddy becomes Arrack.
 Some varieties are real “rocket fuel”!
 Imported beer and foreign liquors cost almost the same as in most western countries.

 Thambili or King Coconut is a sweet, clean and cheap natural drink that you’ll find by the wayside.
 It’s extremely cooling and refreshing!